 The very public October 2014 announcement that John Galliano would take the helm of Maison Margiela was one of the few times that Martin Margiela, himself, made headlines in recent years.
 And even then, of Galliano's appointment, Mr. Margiela simply told sources that he "approved."

-Fashion fans are well versed in the fact that despite helping to herald a place for Belgium in the hierarchy of high fashion, along with the legendary Antwerp Six, Martin Margiela is anything but well known.
+Fashion fans are well versed in the fact that despite helping to herald a place for Belgium in the hierarchy of high fashion, along with the legendary Antwerp Six, Martin Margiela is hardly as well-known as some of the more public-facing fashion figures.
 His label certainly is; its archive is one of the more commonly referenced.
 Look no further than any of Demna Gvasalia's collections for Vetements and you will see direct "inspiration" taken from the work of Margiela.
 But Mr. Margiela, himself, is, as the New York Times described, "still the most elusive figure in fashion."

 Prior to the 1980's, Antwerp was a particularly quiet city in terms of internationally acclaimed fashion.
 Much has obviously changed since then.
 While the city is still comparatively small (its current population is roughly only half a million), it is widely considered a breeding ground for otherworldly talent in the realm of fashion, thanks largely to the work of a few pioneers.
 There are the more famous ones, the Antwerp Six (Walter Van Beirendonck, Ann Demeulemeester, Dries Van Noten, Dirk Van Saene, Dirk Bikkembergs, and Marina Yee), Raf Simons, and Kris Van Assche.